LucaDonio/Binary-Logistic-Regression/README.md

-# Binary-Logistic-Regression
+# Machine Learning Library

-Module that contains functions to perform Logistic Regression for Binary Classification Machine Learning problems.
+Module that contains functions to perform Machine Learning algorithms.
+This is an ongoing project, so the file will be updated with new functions as soon as they will be implemented.

 Language: Python 2.7